| Call: 440-585-1600

 |Planning Together for today and tomorrow|

 Patricia J. Schraff is a principal in the law firm of Schraff & King Co., L.P.A, 2802 SOM Center Rd., Willoughby Hills, OH 44094.
 Schraff & King is an elder and disabilities law firm Ms. Schraff is a Certified Elder Law Attorney (CELA) by the National Elder Law Foundation (NELF) and is certified by the Ohio State Bar Association Commission on Specialization for the Supreme Court of Ohio as an elder law specialist.
-Her practice is concentrated in the areas of estate planning and administration, guardianship, probate litigation, and benefits and long term care planning.
+Her practice is concentrated in the areas of estate planning and administration, guardianship, probate litigation, and long term care and benefits planning.
 She is a member of the Ohio State Bar Association’s Estate Planning, Trust and Probate Law Section and Elder and Special Needs Law Committee, the Cleveland Metropolitan Bar Association Estate Planning Section and The National Academy of Elder Law Attorneys and its Guardianship Special Interest Group.
-She is also attorney for the Geauga County Department on Aging's legal services program.
+She is attorney for the Geauga County Department on Aging’s legal services program.
 She is also a Licensed Independent Social Worker (LISW).

 David M. King